stixxnicky-lpa/loveparentingandautism/_posts/2025-06-07-autism-explained-what-nobody-tells-you-at-diagnosis.md

 What doesn't help: telling them to just cope.
 Telling them other people manage fine.
 Telling them it's not that bad.

 It is that bad.
 For them, in that moment, it is exactly that bad.
 Believing them is the beginning of everything.
+*For the practical side of managing sensory overload at home, I've put together [the tools that actually made a difference for our family](/blog/2025/06/08/the-tools-that-actually-help/).*
 ---

 ## What I Want You to Know Right Now